Seb Quirk

-Sebastian Anthony Quirk (born 5 December 2001) is an English professional footballer who plays for Accrington Stanley, as a midfielder.
+Sebastian Anthony Quirk (born 5 December 2001) is an English professional footballer who plays as a midfielder for League of Ireland Premier Division club Sligo Rovers.

 Career

 Quirk began his career with Everton at the age of 11, turning professional in July 2020.

 Quirk signed for Accrington Stanley in January 2023.
 He said he was "buzzing" to join the club.
 He made his debut on 21 January 2023.
+On 9 May 2025, the club announced the player would be leaving when his contract expired in June.

+On 18 June 2025, Quirk signed an 18 month contract with League of Ireland Premier Division club Sligo Rovers, set to commence from 1 July.

 Style of play

 He has been compared to Kalvin Phillips.